This planning area is made up of the following suburbs:

 Connect with us on our various social media channels.
 Because of that nature of social media, your comments may not necessarily be recorded or actioned.
 We recommend other channels if you would like a response.

 - Project information sessions

 We often hold information sessions focused on a specific Council project, program or Council strategy.
 These sessions are a great opportunity to speak to specialist staff about what we’re working on.
 You can also have your say at many of these events.
-View what’s currently on here (link to schedule to be inserted once schedule is developed).

 - Formal representation